makrai/dl4mt-notes/2-ney.md

   * interpret
     * gradient search, backprop
       * finds a local optimum
-        * in prectice, local optima are at the same level
+        * in practice, local optima are at the same level

 ### Softmax (3.4)
 * connection to Gaussian (generative) model